Emilia-Guadalupe/my-first-express-project/README.md

 It's easy:

-First, you have to install the Express Generator, with command 'npx express-generator the-name-of-your-prject'
+First, you have to install the Express Generator, with command 'npx express-generator the-name-of-your-project'

 Then, once you have that installed, you have to install some dependencies, with command 'npm install'.